-ContentsManager.get(path[, content, type,]) Get a file or directory model.
-ContentsManager.save(model, path) Save a file or directory model to path.
-ContentsManager.delete_file(path) Delete the file or directory at path.
-ContentsManager.rename_file(old_path, Rename a file or directory. new_path) new_path) ContentsManager.file_exists([path]) Does a file exist at the given path?
+Get a file or directory model.

+Save a file or directory model to path.

+Delete the file or directory at path.

+Rename a file or directory.

 Does a file exist at the given path?

 Does a directory exist at the given path?

+Is path a hidden directory or file?